generation-org/extra-practices/JS-Extra-02/README.md

 ### Exercise 1

 Make your stopwatch object oriented.
 You can chose your architecture - what should be the main object?

-### Exercise 2

-Implement unit tests on your stopwatch.